Adam-Diehl/rust_strategy_rpg/README.md

 # Rust Strategy RPG (working title)
 This ~~is~~ will be a strategic squad-based role playing game (RPG) where players take on the role of a commander recruiting units, assigning them to squads, and then deploying those squads in battles that play out automatically based on the assigned units' abilities and behaviors.
 Right now, the game's engine is being developed.
+This repository will include the files for the game engine, and associated test data.
+Any actual game data (essentially, an implementation using the engine) will be distributed through other channels.

 The game is written in pure, safe Rust.